-By default, the DFM Server requires Red Hat Enterprise Linux 8.3 for the OS.
+By default, the DFM Server requires Red Hat Enterprise Linux 8.4 or 9.2 for the OS.
 It should be installed on 64-bit Intel x86, ARM, or MIPS architectures in order to support Podman.
-Selinux mode in the Redhat OS supports permissive and enforcing modes, and the DFM Server can be installed in each mode.
+Selinux mode in the Red hat OS supports permissive and enforcing modes, and the DFM Server can 8 be installed in each mode.